geometer-jones/metanoos/ARCHITECTURE.md

 a_v = <x_t, e_v>
 ```

-The default measurement is Born-rule-like:
+The default measurement is the Born rule on the amplitude:

 ```text
 logit_v = |a_v|^2
 ```

-This readout is invariant under global U(1) phase rotation.
-The observable
+This readout is invariant under global U(1) phase rotation of `x_t`.
+The
-output depends on relative phase structure, not absolute phase.
+observable output depends on relative phase structure, not absolute phase.

 That invariance is not decorative.
 It defines a gauge freedom: